 Skinny jeans with high heels

 7,136,796,000 and counting…

 Barack Obama, President of the United States.

 Xi Jinping, President of China.

 David Cameron, Prime Minister of the United Kingdom.

-Pope Francis XVI of Vatican City.
+Pope Francis of Vatican City.

 Francois Hollande, President of France.

 Ban Ki-moon, Secretary-General of the United Nations.